Esorat/Speech-Recognition-and-Translation-with-Python/README.md

 **Installation:**

-1. Install FFmpeg and FFprobe:
+1. Install FFmpeg and Fprobe:
    - Ensure you have Homebrew installed on your system.
 If not, install Homebrew by following the instructions at https://brew.sh/.
    - Open a terminal and run the following commands:
      ```